 This 20 minute video provides critical guidance on how to recognize and survive an active shooter situation.
-It is one component of Drew University’s emergency training effort and is designed to be used in coordination with Public Safety’s in-person training sessions.
+It is one component of Drew University’s emergency training efforts and is designed to be used alone, or in coordination with in-person training sessions.

 Be prepared in case of an active shooter.
 Know that your best options are to…